etleap/etleap-redshift-dev-days/README.md

 - Click the 'Create' button in the top nav-bar in Etleap.
 - Pick 'Webstore' as the source.
-- Pick 'purchases' as the table to import.
+- Select all the tables
-- Click 'Skip Wrangling'.
-- Click 'Generate automatically'.
+- Click 'Next'.
-- Leave the 'Primary key' as 'id' and 'Update timestamp' as 'update_date', and click 'Next'.
+- Leave the settings as they are
 - Pick 'Amazon Redshift' as the destination.
 - Leave all the options as their defaults in this step and click 'Next'.
 - Click 'Start ETLing'.